oracle-quickstart/oci-gpu-jupyter/Variables.md

 * backup_policy -- The backup policy the disks are associated with.
 Default is 'silver'.

 * jupyter_password -- The password for all users for the newly created Jupyter notebook.
-Default is 'welcome1'.
+No default is provided.

 * github_repo -- The git repo to download and make available for the notebooks.